TheodoreAI/weather-app/README.md

 ### Any Issues -

-- using localStorage with Vuex was a difficult
+- using localStorage with Vuex is difficult almost got it

 ### What I learned -

-Learned how localStorage can work with Vuex
+Learned how localStorage _might_ work with Vuex

 ### Customize configuration